-- v.
-If faced with the opportunity, knowing what you know about this changemaker, how might they try to combat antisemitism? - vi.
-What is one thing that you can take away from this person's story? - Amanda Gorman (22 years old when she became the first U.S. Youth Poet Laureate; 23 years old now; overcame a stutter) - REFERENCE EXHIBIT J - a.
-Read article about Amanda Gorman and her poem she wrote for President Joe Biden's 2021 inauguration - b.
+2. Amanda Gorman (22 years old when she became the first U.S. Youth Poet Laureate; 23 years old now; overcame a stutter)

+REFERENCE EXHIBIT J

+- a.
+Read article about Amanda Gorman and the poem she wrote for President Joe Biden's 2021 inauguration - b.
 Watch video of inauguration speech - c.
-Discuss questions as a group: - i.
+Discuss questions in group: - i.
 What is this changemaker's cause? - ii.
-How does this changemaker exemplify hope, strength and perseverance? - iii.
+How does this changemaker exemplify hope, strength, and perseverance? - iii.
 What seems extraordinary about this changemaker?
 What is their light? - iv.
 What tool are they using to make an impact? - v.
 If faced with the opportunity, knowing what you know about this changemaker, how might they try to combat antisemitism? - vi.
 What is one thing that you can take away from this person's story? - 3.
 Greta Thunberg (15 years old with national platform on climate change; 18 years old now) REFERENCE EXHIBIT K - a.
 Read Greta Thunberg's biography - b.
 Watch Greta Thunberg at UN Climate Change COP24 Conference December 15, 2018, Poland - c.
-Discuss questions as a group: - i.
+Discuss questions in group: - i.
 What is this changemaker's cause? - ii.
-How does this changemaker exemplify hope, strength and perseverance? - iii.
+How does this changemaker exemplify hope, strength, and perseverance? - iii.
 What seems extraordinary about this changemaker?
 What is their light? - iv.
 What tool are they using to make an impact? - v.
 If faced with the opportunity, knowing what you know about this changemaker, how might they try to combat antisemitism? - vi.
 What is one thing that you can take away from this person's story?